Does Inactivity Cause Muscle Pain and Aches?

 Here is a beginner’s routine I put together that takes just about 8 minutes.
 That’s it!
 I want you to try and do these exercises every other day (or maybe every day) for the next week.
 Exercise is only effective when done over time, but the exercises and postures in this video have the ability to immediately relieve discomfort and increase energy.
 Make this tiny commitment to yourself, and your body will feel better!

-If you enjoyed that and you’re interested in starting a healthy yoga routine, Man Flow Yoga offers on-demand structured programs that complement your lifestyle and schedule.
-Click here to try our 7 day challenge!
+If you enjoyed that and want more workout routines, then Man Flow Yoga has you covered with on-demand structured programs that complement your lifestyle and schedule.
+Sign-up below to try our 7-Day Challenge!

 You might be interested in relieving neck and shoulder pain, strengthening your glutes, or learning how to decompress your spine, so check out these 3 blogs!